telosnetwork/sqrl/README.md

 - **Create Worker Proposals**: Sqrl allows you to create new worker proposal requests on the Telos blockchain.
 You can also participate in voting on existing worker proposals.
 - **Register and Vote on Arbitration**: As the first EOS.IO chain with real on-chain governance support, Sqrl allows anyone to apply to be an arbitrator and voters to elect arbitrators.
 You can also submit claims and go through the arbitration process using Sqrl.
 - **Ratify / Amend Governance Docs**: Sqrl allows you, the voter, to participate in ratifying and amending the Telos governance documents.
 Let your voice be heard!
-- **Free User Account Creation (coming to mainnet soon)**: Sqrl provides a simple wizard that allows new users to create their first Telos account on their own.
 - **Works Across Chains**: Sqrl is the first wallet to add support for managing any EOS.IO blockchain in a single interface, such as Telos or EOS.
+- **Free User Account Creation**: Sqrl provides a simple wizard that allows new users to create their first Telos account on their own.
+- **ScatterJS Core Support**: Version 0.5.5 of Sqrl now allows users to sign transactions in web-based dApps using ScatterJS.
+Users of Sqrl no longer needs Scatter Desktop in order to authenticate and interact with their accounts for EOS.IO-based applications.

 **CORE FEATURES**:
 - **New Key Generation**: You can use Sqrl to generate new EOS.IO public and private key pairs.